rhiokim/large-scale-frontend/README.md

 #### Hooking

 * Side Effects
-  * Reduce human error imediatly when you work with git every time.
+  * Reduce human error immediatly when you work with git every time.
 In other words, you don't need to care of it at all
 * NPM
   * [npm-scripts](https://docs.npmjs.com/misc/scripts)
 * Git